 What’s MommyCon?
 MommyCon is a conference for green parenting.
 Babywearing, breastfeeding, cloth diapers, and eco-friendly baby products galore.
 The event includes a MommyCon gift bag, vendor hall where you can shop for goodies and sessions where you can hear speakers like the owner of cottonbabies!
 If you’ve ever felt alone in your eco-friendly parenting journey, MommyCon is the place where you connect with your people.

 The first time I attended MommyCon I didn’t know what to expect.
-My husband and I went unprepared and at the last moment, he decided to attend with me.
+My husband and I went unprepared and walked into the giant convention center a bit lost.
+At the last moment, he decided to attend with me.
 Best decision ever!
-He has attended with me every year and helps carry my stuff, wrangle the babies and takes pictures and notes.
-Every year I learn more and approach the next conference better prepared.
+He comes with me every year and helps carry my stuff, wrangle the babies and takes pictures and notes.
+Every year I learn more and go to the next conference better prepared.
 Here’s what I’ve learned and what you should know:

 1 MommyCon is two days.

 Day 1: VIP Day (usually Friday) and this is an additional purchase after you buy your main day ticket.
+Now, for 2018 things have changed a bit and you can buy multiple ticket options ahead of time.
 These spots are limited and they sell out fast.
-The main MommyCon VIP gift bag, usuall around $100, is phenomenal and includes a full-size baby carrier.
+The main MommyCon VIP gift bag, usually around $100, is phenomenal and includes a full-size baby carrier.
 Each VIP session has it’s own goodies.
 You can’t buy a VIP spot unless you purchased a main day ticket ahead of time.
 VIP day is less busy and has small class size exclusive events with excellent goodies.
 Some retailers offer MommyCon exclusives that go for sale as soon as doors open.
 There are often Moms waiting and if it’s a hot item it is usually gone in a flash!

 Day 2: Main Event day.
 This is the busiest day.
 First, get to the convention center on time and head to the ticket table.
 You’ll have to show a print out of your tickets or a copy on your phone.
-Once you have your pass you can get in the next line for your goodie bag.
-Then, head to your session or straight to the vendor hall.
+They do not sell tickets at the event, only online.
+Second, once you have your pass, get in the next line for your goodie bag.
+Third, after digging through your goodies, head to your session or straight to the vendor hall.

-Save $5 on your general admission ticket with MommyCon coupon MAMABANANA17
+Save BIG on your general admission ticket with MommyCon coupon 2018 events

 2. Bring Food

 One major thing we noticed at each MommyCon event was the lack of food.
 This sent us searching.
-We left the MommyCon convention center to find a restaurant and tried to order food to be delivered to the convention center.
+We left the MommyCon convention centre to find a restaurant and tried to order food to be delivered without luck.
 As a breastfeeding Mama, I found myself very hungry.
-After a few hours of walking around I would have eaten just about anything that came within arm’s reach!
+After a few hours of walking around, I would have eaten just about anything that came within arm’s reach!
+Anything.

 3. Wear Comfortable Shoes